Asymptotic error distribution for the Riemann approximation of integrals driven by fractional Brownian motion: Introduction

-Finally, we study in Section \ref{sec3.4} a class of processes that does not belong to $\mathbb{C}_1$, but for which the conclusion of Theorem \ref{main2} remains however valid.
-This class contains the process $u_s=|B_s|$, which turns out to be an explicit example of situation where we are able to prove a first-order convergence when the framework of \cite{rootzen1980limit} does not apply.

-To conclude this introduction, we would like to observe that, in order to not make the paper even more technical than it already is, we have decided to only consider Riemann sums with {\it uniform} subdivisions on one hand, and to stick to the case of the fractional Brownian motion rather than to a more general Gaussian process on the other hand.
-We could have considered non-uniform or even random subdivisions (like done in \cite{fukasawa2011discretization} in the semimartingale context) but this would have led to significant technical complications due to the non-stationarity of the resulting sequence of increments.
-Similarly, the arguments developed in this paper could in principle be extended to the more general case of Gaussian processes with a covariance function assumed to behave locally as that of the fractional Brownian motion; but here again the price to pay would then be an even greater technicality than the current one.\\
+In Theorem \ref{main2}, we could have considered non-uniform or even random subdivisions (like done in \cite{fukasawa2011discretization} in the semimartingale context) but this would have led to significant technical complications due to the non-stationarity of the resulting sequence of increments.
+Similarly, we could also have replace the fractional Brownian motion by a general Gaussian processes with a covariance function assumed to behave locally as that of the fractional Brownian motion.\\

 The rest of the paper is organized as follows.
 Section 2 contains some reminders and useful results about Malliavin calculus and fractional integration.
-In Section 3, we discuss in details the examples mentioned above.
+In Section 3, we discuss in details some examples.
 Finally, the proofs of the main results are given in Section 4.